mlurz92/AvocadoSign-Insights/README.md

 * **Automated Criteria Optimization:** An integrated brute-force algorithm, running in a dedicated Web Worker, systematically identifies the mathematically optimal combination of T2w criteria for a user-selected diagnostic metric.
 * **Advanced Statistical Insights (`Insights` Tab):**
     * **Power Analysis:** Post-hoc calculation of statistical power and a priori estimation of the required sample size for future studies.
+    * **Aggregate Node Counts:** An overview of the total number of evaluated lymph nodes (Pathology, AS, T2) for the selected global cohort, and a detailed breakdown of positive vs. total nodes for specific literature-based criteria sets.
 * **Comprehensive Statistical Analysis:** Automated calculation of all relevant diagnostic performance metrics (sensitivity, specificity, PPV, NPV, accuracy, AUC) including 95% confidence intervals and appropriate statistical comparison tests (e.g., DeLong, McNemar).
 * **Automated Publication Assistant:** A dedicated module that generates a complete, formatted, English-language manuscript draft (including text, tables, and figures) that precisely adheres to the scientific style guidelines of the journal *Radiology* and integrates the power analysis results context-sensitively into the discussion.
 * **Versatile Export Functionality:** Enables the export of the full manuscript, individual tables (Markdown), and all charts (SVG).